imperva/mx-toolbox/gateway-performance-monitoring/README.md

 The template.config.json file must be re-named config.json.

-## Installing and dynamic initial configuration in AWS Environments

-TODO

 ## Configuration Options ##

 The script has one configuration file, which lives in the same directory as the script.